NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Ledorick Banyan.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
-    desc: "`pf2:r`  Ledorick gains an additional reaction at the beginning of each of his turns that he can use only for an Attack of Opportunity.\n\n* * *\n"
+    desc: "`pf2:r`  Ledorick gains an additional reaction at the beginning of each of his turns that he can use only for an Attack of Opportunity.\n* * *\n\n**Trigger** A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n* * *\n\n**Effect** The monster attempts a melee Strike against the triggering creature.
+If the attack is a critical hit and the trigger was a manipulate action, the monster disrupts that action.
+This Strike doesn't count toward the monster's multiple attack penalty, and its multiple attack penalty doesn't apply to this Strike."

   - name: "Dueling Riposte"
     desc: "`pf2:r`  **Requirements** Ledorick is using Dueling Parry\n\n**Trigger** A creature within Ledorick's reach critically fails a Strike against him\n* * *\n\n**Effect** Ledorick makes a melee Strike against the triggering creature or attempts to [[Actions/Disarm|Disarm]] the triggering creature."